 There is a particular close relationship between the PST and the Norwegian Intelligence Service (NIS).
-This includes a common assessment unit.
+This includes cooperation within the framework of the Joint Intelligence and Counter Terrorism Center (FEKTS).

 Counter-terrorism contact group

 Norway has established a counter-terrorism contact group.
 The contact group is led by PST and comprises of both public and private sector representatives, who through a wide-ranging partnership seek to contribute to the suppression of terrorism.